enyosolutions/health-check-sch/README.md

 # if this check fails, the host is probably offline
 * * * * * root JOB_ID=true /bin/true
 ```
-Although above cron job is usefull, a more realistic could look like:
+Although above cron job is useful, a more realistic could look like:
 ```
 SHELL=/usr/loca/bin/sch
 # super important backup, if this one fails: fix with top priority!